 - Not running the Latest Version of Windows

 - Nvidia control panel files may have gotten corrupted

 - Nvidia processes didn’t open up correctly at boot

 There are a few other things that could cause this error.
-For example, according to george_s_mcintyre:
+For example,

 “This problem also arises if you’ve installed Nvidia once at “C:\Program Files” and then you decide to change the Program Files location by updating the appropriate keys at Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion to “D:\Program Files” for example.

 If you subsequently update or reinstall it will install everything in “D:\Program Files” (for example) but there is a bug in the installer such that the NVIDIA Telemetry Container service will be installed referencing “C:\Program Files\NVIDIA Corporation\NvTelemetry\NvTelemetryContainer.exe” This, of course, does not exist.
 There’s nothing you can do to make it point to the correct place on D:\”

 TL;DR this error could also occur if you’ve recently changed a hard drive, or if you’ve changed the location for your NVidia Files, let’s say from C drive to D drive.